Trying to get information on a old court case where you think the court may have issued a warrant for your arrest?

 Bench warrants are usually issued because of a missed court date.
 Arrest warrants are usually issued because of failure to obey a court order.

 So finding the right court is step 1.
 Nearly every California criminal and traffic court warrants (and their cases) are processed by the Superior Court for the County where the case is pending.
+Counties and cities are different.

 Criminal cases involving California state law violations are heard in the local County Superior Courts.
 Nearly all warrants originate from a Superior Court criminal or traffic court case.
 Warrants can also come from Federal Court criminal cases, but this article does not cover that topic and it is a rare situation.